Periodic Reviews Help Keep You on Track for Your Financial Goals

-A four-point review
+A 4-point investment review

 Ask yourself whether your investment goals, your risk level or your investing timeframe have changed.
-If they have, consider changing your investment choices
+If they have, consider changing your investment choices accordingly.

 When reviewing market index performance using this method, you still have to keep in mind that:

 Market indexes are not managed, so they do not reflect the deduction of any investment fees or expenses

 Market indexes are not investments you can purchase or invest in

 Market index performance is no indicator of how your individual investments performed in the past or how they will perform in the future

-- Most investments will have down years now and then, so look at your investments’ returns over multiple years.
+Most investments will have down years now and then, so look at your investments’ returns over multiple years

 This is the mix of your investments among investment categories such as stocks, bonds and cash equivalent investments.
 The mix can change over time, depending on each investment’s performance.
 When one category performs better than others, its assets grow at a faster rate, resulting in a higher percentage of assets allocated to that category.
 When this happens, you might want to shift your investments among the categories to return to your earlier preferred investment mix.

 Asset allocation is an investment strategy to help you diversify your portfolio and mitigate investment risk.
 It does not guarantee a profit or protect against loss in a declining market.